7 Sights in Brixen - Bressanone, Italy (with Map and Images)

 Kirche der Congregatio Jesu

 The Roman Catholic church of the Congregatio Jesu in Bressanone is dedicated to St. Joseph.
-The neoclassical building is located at Altenmarktgasse 17 and was taken over in 2011 by the Autonomous Province of South Tyrol from the Order of the English Misses.
+The neoclassical building is located at Altenmarktgasse 17 and was taken over by the Autonomous Province of South Tyrol in 2011 from the Order of the English Misses.

 Wikipedia: Kirche der Congregatio Jesu (Brixen) (DE)